Finishxx/todo/README.md

 at http://localhost:8080/swagger-ui/index.html and the frontend should be available at http://localhost:5173/.

-Otherwise, it is possible to run both the frontend and backend locally.
+Otherwise, it naturally is possible to run both the frontend and backend locally.